Mec-iS/home-exercise/calendar/README.md

 ### About Google Calendar API implementation
 Without knowing the full list of requirements for the complete application, I can note only that authentication of users is required in the actual implementation.
-Even passing a secret token in the `Authorization` header instead of the email, the service would still lack of SLS.
+Even passing a secret token in the `Authorization` header instead of the email, the service would still lack of SSL.
 * Google Calendar API would make everything safe using a secure connection and federated login from/to clients
 * It would allow to delete events and calendars
 * It would let the authorized clients to store/watch changes in user activities